What is Àlex up to now?

 As for non-work side projects, I'd love to start a band this year.
 I've had a bunch during all these years, but I feel like I've never committed 100% to any of them.
 I also want to be as fluent as possible in Greek by the end of the year and improve my German.

 What am I working on?

-At MarsBased, since we're booked up for the next six months, I am devising a strategy to get to bigger and more corporate clients, whilst growing the company on the content side.
+At MarsBased, since we're always booked up for the next four to six months, I am working to get us more press and to get to speak in bigger events and podcasts this year, whilst growing the company on the content side.